 Times: 7:00 am – 2:30 pm

 This is a mix of online lectures, labs and clinical rotations in nursing or rehab communities.
-Lab and clinical rotations varies; students will have flexibility to join the accelerated group at 7: to 2:30; the Weekday Evening group at 4:30p to 10p, or the Weekend group at 7: to 3p.
+Lab and clinical rotations will be on Saturday and Sunday evenings.

-(Clinical rotations is from 3pm to 8.30pm to align with shift change in nursing communities and provide opportunity for students to observe shift change)
+(Clinical rotations are from 2:30 pm to 8.30 pm to align with shift change in nursing communities and provide opportunity for students to observe shift change)

 ( clinicals: 7:00 am – 2:00 pm to align with Nursing Community shift change )

 Note that due to COVID 19 and clinical site availability, lab and clinical days & times will vary.
 Schedules will be discussed during orientation for each class.